jcouyang/functional-javascript/en/functor_&_monad/monad.md

 // => "dead when land 10 became 12,3"
 ```

-Here, it becomes clear that Promise is a Monad, and we have been using the mystery Monad for a while.
-Then we turn back to think the Promise, now, it is not abstract and mystery.
+Here, it becomes clear that Promise is a Monad, and we have been using the mystery Monad already without notice.
+But when we're using Promise, it actually is not that abstract and mystery.